Usajid/731_assign1/README.md

 # Conclusion

 This was the basic data science assignment, but, I believe this was the **most important data science asignment**.
 Because data cleaning/ feature engineering process is vital before doing any data modeling stuff.
 As there is a famous term in data science and machine/deep learning community for importance of data pre-processing, i.e. GIGO (Garbage In, Garbage Out).
-So, in my opinion, this assingment was very important and useful for me to understand the baseics of data pre-processing.
+So, in my opinion, this assingment was very important and useful for me to understand the basics of data pre-processing.
 So, first we loaded three separate datasets, followed by merging them into a single table based on some common features/fields.
 Along the way, we also did cleaning/feature engineering on these tables e.g. Dropping NaN values.